lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 A few weeks after I released, a user reported an issue that had been introduced just a few hours before.
-The regression was obvious but, at the time, fakedata had no test covering the feature end-to-end so we didn't catch it.
+The regression was obvious but, at the time, fakedata had no test covering the feature end-to-end, so we didn't catch it.

 This bug report got me thinking about how I could end-to-end test Go CLI applications.
 After working on it for a bit, I found a simple and effective way